0cjs/8bitdev/src/tmon/README.md

   immediately enters that value.
 Enter Ctrl-F to skip over locations, preserving the previous value.

-- `:` Deposit Intel hex record.
-All data from the colon to the next newline is read as [Intel hex format][intel] and deposited into memory at the address given in the record.
-A warning is printed if the checksum is incorrect or another format error occurs, but all data up to the error are still deposited into memory.

-- `s` Deposit Motorola S-record.
-Data from the `S` (upper or lower case) to the next newline is read as a [Motorola S-record][motorola] and deposited into memory at the address given in the record.
-Error handling is as `:` above.

 - `o` Output (write) to I/O port.
 Parameters are §`p##` or §`p####` for the port address (depending on the size of the machine's I/O address space) and §`v##` for the data to write.
 This applies only to machines with a